sonsonmagro/Sonsons-Prayer-Flicker/README.md

 - Configurable priority-based prayer management

 ## TODO
-- Method to disable prayers
+- Check for prayers on ability bar when initializing a new instance
 ---
 ## Usage